 - As things come up in your life (you get sick, you’re very busy, you’re travelling) pay attention to how that affects your spiritual and ritual life.
 Are there some practices that easily adapt to other demands?
 What can you do to adjust the ones that don’t adapt easily?

-2) Be aware of the world around you.
+2) Be aware of the world

 - Start building seasonal practices that are meaningful to you.
 This doesn’t have to mean the classic 8 Sabbats.
 Maybe you build different days, linked to where you live.

 - Are there particular days which are sacred to deities you’re interested in or honouring?

 - Are there particular activities or tasks that are related to deities or spirits of place that are relevant to you?
 For example, some people donate to a local food shelf on a particular day (the 15th of the month) to honour Hecate, or volunteer with a cleanup crew for a local river or park.